 Pharmaceuticals are in short supply and poor quality substitutes are often used.
 Carry sufficient medication for the duration of your stay.

-According to the World Health Organization (WHO) yellow fever is common in Benin.
+According to the WHO yellow fever is common in Benin.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.

 Malaria and other tropical diseases are common in West African countries, including Benin.